lulab/exSEEK_docs/exseek/feature_selection.md

 Note that there are 5 varibles for a classifier: `classifier`, `classifier_params`, `grid_search`, `grid_search_params`, `sample_weight`.
 Only `classifier` is required.

+sample_weight: when set to 'balanced', it computes sample weight using the `sklearn.utils.class_weight.compute_sample_weight` function.
+Balanced sample weights are inversely proportional to `n_samples / (n_classes * np.bincount(y))`.
+This is a simple way to handle imbalanced classes.

 **Grid search for hyper-parameter optimization**